ReinTPT/networksummary/index.md

 ## Commands
+**ip** - The ip command is a Linux net-tool for system and network administrators.
+IP stands for Internet Protocol and as the name suggests, the tool is used for configuring network interfaces.
+Example: ip addr show - shows network interfaces

 **ping** *x.x.x.x* - command to test whether your computer and send and recieve traffic from a specified address.
 Response comes from operating system.
 Modifiers:
 [-cX (X as athe number of times it should send the ping message)]